 When should I Start Prenatal Exercise?

 Are you expecting and wondering when it's safe to start exercising during pregnancy?
-In this post, I will dive into the importance of exercise during pregnancy, the benefits for you and your baby, and most importantly, WHEN is the right time to start.
+In this post, I will dive into the importance of exercise during pregnancy, the benefits for you and your baby, and most importantly, when is the right time to start?

 Whether you're a first-time mother or a seasoned pro, this post will provide you with the guidance you need to get moving safely and confidently.

 Exercising during pregnancy is a crucial topic that's often overlooked or misunderstood, but it's essential for both the mother's and baby's well-being.
-Staying active can help with weight management, reduce the risk of gestational diabetes, and even prepare the body for labor.

 Do You Have Fears?